tferguson1028/PerScholas-Mod2_Project/IDEAS.md

 User can enter amounts of stock purchased

 User Flow:
+- Arrive at home page
-- User makes account (account is fake)
+- Make account (account is fake)
+- Set initial account balance
-- User taken to home page
+- Return to home page
--
+- Search for company to invest in
+- Go to the company stock page
+- Enter date that user would've bought the stock and the amount
+- Go to summary page and enter ending date.
+- Receive calculation on change in account growth

 #### 3.